ramitsurana/awesome-openstack/README.md

 # What is Openstack ?

 >  OpenStack is a free and open-source cloud-computing software platform.Users primarily deploy it as an infrastructure-as-a-service (IaaS).
-The technology consists of a group of interrelated projects that control pools of processing, storage, and networking resources throughout a data center—which users manage through a web-based dashboard, through command-line tools, or through a RESTful API..
+The technology consists of a group of interrelated projects that control pools of processing, storage, and networking resources throughout a data center—which users manage through a web-based dashboard, through command-line tools, or through a RESTful API.

 _Source:_ [What is Openstack](https://en.wikipedia.org/wiki/OpenStack)